Captain Everything!: History

 They met at Parmiter's School and formed in 1998.

 Household Name records signed the band in 2002 and re-issued the album Learning to Play With....

 Their extensive touring of the UK included playing the Lockup Stage at Reading Festival.
 They have also toured in Russia, Canada and Japan.

 In 2006, the band had two releases and toured in support of the Canadian punk rock band Propagandhi.

 Other projects

-Lewis Froy is the lead vocalist and guitarist of The Social Club, who released three EPs — For Drinking (2011), For Dancing (2012), and For Conversation (2013) — on Alcopop!
+Lewis Froy is the lead vocalist and guitarist of The Social Club, who released a trilogy of EPs — For Drinking (2011), For Dancing (2012), and For Conversation (2013) — on Alcopop!
 Records, before releasing their debut album Normal (2025) via The LP Café and Bonfire Club Records.
 Blake Davies, Captain Everything!'s second drummer, played on their first two EP releases.

 Richard Phoenix became the drummer of The Steal until they split up in 2009.
 He is an established artist "integrating painting, writing, music and facilitation," and has been working in London since 2015.